 - High on sugar: The same year, I conquered blisters, mosquitoes (which fortunately, for some reason, hate me) and latrines to climb Kilimanjaro and, as a team of ten, we raised over £30,000 for charity.
 It’s still one of my most memorable experiences, especially watching the sunrise from the highest free-standing peak in the world.
 Exhausted from reaching the summit and low on sugar, though, I literally fell asleep as I was walking back down and had to be revived with a mouthful of what looked like cocaine but was actually something closely related to icing sugar.
 Was buzzing after that.
 Mmm.

-- The covert library operation: Probably most surprising through, given that I’m a book blogger, is that my upbringing was so strict that I wasn’t allowed to read very much fiction.
+- The covert library operation: Probably most surprising through, given that I’m a book blogger, is that I wasn’t allowed to read very much fiction when I was a child.
 So I snuck every book in the junior school library home and devoured them one by one in secret.
 As I often did this in bad light, my eyesight is now so poor I can’t read the top letter on opticians’ charts.
 I’m therefore thankful for contact lenses and that glasses are fashionable these days!
 My experience is one of the reasons I’m so passionate about encouraging people to enjoy more books and being free to read things that expand thinking.

 - Today’s chapter: I’m so passionate about books that, after over a decade of working in Marketing and sales, I made the decision late last year to focus full-time on writing, book reviewing and supporting other authors.
 I’ve now been able to make great headway with my novel and will soon have some exciting news about further things I’m going to be doing to help authors get their work noticed.
 So, watch this space!